-The Thunder Stroke 111 has been in the motorcycle market since 2014 so I figured it’s time to take a closer look at this good looking VTwin engine.
+INDIAN’S THUNDER STROKE MOTOR – The Thunder Stroke 111 has been on the market since 2014 so I figured it’s time to take a closer look at this VTwin engine.

 The TS111 resembles the Indian Chief motor look of the 40s and early 50s.
 It’s a nice piece of modern mechanical engineering.
 It’s about as far advanced as one can take the traditional air-cooled, internal combustion V-Twin engine.